Pediatric Stem Cell Transplant and Cellular Therapy Program

-If your child has a serious blood disease, cancer, or a life-threatening disorder and needs a stem cell transplant -- also called a bone marrow transplant -- or advanced cell therapy, our experts can offer you hope.
+If your child has a serious blood disease, cancer, or a life-threatening disorder and needs a stem cell transplant -- also called a bone marrow transplant -- or advanced cell therapy such as CAR T-cell therapy, our experts can offer you hope.
 Duke’s pediatric stem cell and cellular therapy program is internationally recognized for its innovative use of stem cells to treat a wide range of potentially fatal diseases.
 We provide compassionate, individualized care for every child and guide you and your family through your child’s transplant journey.

 Why Choose Duke

 Our pediatric stem cell transplant and cellular therapy specialists have performed more than 2,200 stem cell transplants -- also known as bone marrow transplants -- in children and young adults from across the U.S. and from countries around the world.
 We have the experience and expertise to offer treatment options to children with a wide range of serious diseases.

 Our inpatient unit is designed specifically for children and young adults receiving stem cell transplants or cellular therapies and for other immunocompromised patients.
 It is one of the largest in the country and is equipped with a dedicated ventilation system.
 Every room is built with HEPA filters to remove airborne particles.
 These measures protect your child when they are most vulnerable to infections.
 Our family-friendly unit includes a large activity room, patient rooms with accommodations for caregivers, a common kitchen, washer and dryer facilities, and more.

 Commitment to Quality of Life and Long-Term Survival

 Through our comprehensive team assessments and frequent monitoring, we work to ensure the best quality of life and outcomes for your child.
 We are dedicated to effectively treating your child's disease, monitoring their physical and emotional well-being, and enabling long-term survival.

 Learn about the child- and family-centered care offered at Duke Children's Hospital and Health Center.